 PM KP Oli has inaugurated the optical fiber works for this section on Jestha 6, 2019.
 NTA and Nepal Telecom organized the event in Galchi, Dhading.

-Here is the information on the Mid Hill optical fiber project along Province 4 and 5.
+Here is the information on the Mid Hill optical fiber project along with Province 4 and 5.
 Although NTA had awarded the project on this section to UTL, there has not been any progress in the works.
 The government had also taken back the Project from UTL.
 But the stay order from Supreme Court held them back until the final verdict.
 As per the rumor, NTA might award the same project to Nepal Telecom.

 They believe the information highway will help to expand broadband internet and telecom services to all parts of the country.
 The broadband internet could be in the form of wired through Fiber (FTTH) internet or wireless/mobile through 3G, 4G technology.
-The expansion of such information highway will aid in the government’s target for easy, reliable and affordable high-speed broadband across the nation.
+The expansion of such information highway will aid in the government’s target for easy, reliable, and affordable high-speed broadband across the nation.